labex-labs/open-source-labs/python/python-mastery/lab-ex2-5-make-a-custom-container/en/step4.md

 rows[2]     # Should return a dictionary for the third record
 ```

-Our custom container successfully implements the Sequence interface, meaning it behaves like a list.
-You can use `len()` to get the number of records and use indexing to access individual records.
+Our custom container successfully implements the Sequence interface, which means it behaves like a list.
+You can use the `len()` function to get the number of records in the container, and you can use indexing to access individual records.
 Each record appears to be a dictionary, even though the data is stored in columns internally.

-The advantage of this approach is that existing code that expects a list of dictionaries will continue to work with our custom container without modification, but the memory usage is much lower.
+This is great because existing code that expects a list of dictionaries will continue to work with our custom container without any modification.

-4. Let's measure the memory usage of our custom container:
+4. Finally, let's measure the memory usage of our custom container.
+This will show us how much memory we're saving compared to a list of dictionaries.

 ```python
 import tracemalloc